 "Which Chromebook has the best battery life?" is a question I often get as a frequent reviewer of Chromebooks.
 Well, you're in luck because I have all the answers.
 Laptop Mag tests and reviews countless Chromebooks each year, and of course, we test their battery endurance and record our findings.

-Truth be told, I’m not the biggest fan of Chromebooks (I’m accustomed to Windows), but I totally understand their appeal.
-They have a clean, minimalist interface, are less susceptible to malware, are typically budget-friendly and are perfect for users who are interwoven into the Google ecosystem.
-Most importantly, Chromebooks usually have excellent battery life.
+I totally understand the Chromebook appeal.
+They have a clean, minimalist interface, less susceptible to malware, typically budget-friendly, and perfect for users who are interwoven into the Google ecosystem.
+Most importantly, Chromebooks usually have decent battery life.

 - Lenovo Chromebook Duet — 12 hours and 46 minutes

 - Acer Chromebook Spin 713 — 11 hours and 54 minutes